-Rabbit Litter Training
+Rabbit Litter Training Setup

 Rabbits are generally very clean animals and they pick a specific area to use as a toilet.
 You can take advantage of this natural behaviour and train your rabbit to use a litter box.

 Litter training is most successful when a rabbit is neutered.
 Unneutered males and females will use droppings and urine to mark their territory though they may also make some use of a litter box too.
 Litter training just involves placing an appropriate tray in the area your rabbit currently uses as a toilet (usually a corner) and then picking up any accidents outside the tray and moving them into the tray.
 If you are having trouble with litter training try this guide to fixing bad litter box habits.

 It's beneficial to litter train outdoor rabbits as well as indoor as it makes cleaning easier and also reduces wear on the hutch.

-The Litter Tray
+Choosing a Litter Tray

 Trixi Hi Sided Corner Litter Tray